thiagosantos1/TIRADS-Inference/README.md

     1) Segment all nodules in each report
     2) Classify each nodule
     3) Save the results (Accurary, F1, and Confusion Matrix) to a file

+## Results
 Our pipilne representation is as illustraded bellow

-## Results
-Continuous x Integral Solution :
   <table border=0>
      <tr align='center' >
         <td><img src="https://github.com/thiagosantos1/TIRADS-Shared/blob/main/Img/pipeline.png" width="500"                  title="hover text"></td>